-3. Insert the back end of the MIG torch into the MIG socket on the front of your machine (Figure 8).
+- 3. Insert the back end of the MIG torch into the MIG socket on the front of your machine (Figure 8).
 Make certain to completely slide the torch all the way in.
 Slightly twist to assist with pushing the torch to the back of the receptacle.
-The retaining bolt can then be tightened,

-- making certain the bolt sets down into the retaining groove on the back of the MIG torch. - 4.
+The retaining bolt can then be tightened, making certain the bolt sets down into the retaining groove on the back of the MIG torch. - 4.
 Connect the 5-Pin trigger connection on the MIG torch to the 5-Pin trigger receptacle on the front panel (Figure 8). - 5.
-Connect the ground cable to the negative (-) weld output connection for MIG welding.
-If welding with self-shielded flux core, connect the ground cable to the positive (+) weld output connection and move the Weld Power Cable to the negative (-) weld output connection. - 6.
-Make certain the SPOOL GUN/MIG TORCH/STICK SELECTOR on the front panel is switched into the MIG TORCH position (see Figure 1).
+Connect the ground cable to the Negative (-) weld output connection for MIG welding.
+If welding with self-shielded flux core, connect the ground cable to the Positive (+) weld output connection and move the Weld Power Cable to the Negative (-) weld output connection. - 6.
+Follow the Wire Feed Welding Set-up instructions in the Operating section.

-OPTIONAL SPOOL GUN ASSEMBLY
+SPOOL GUN ASSEMBLY